Cash ISAs allow you to save interest tax-free. Your ISA allowance for the tax year ending 5 April 2020 is £20,000.

 What is the interest rate?

-Interest rate with bonus (includes a fixed bonus of 0.25% for the first 12 months)
+Interest rate with bonus (includes a fixed bonus of 0.30% for first 12 months)

 Interest rate without bonus (applicable after 12 months)

-You'll earn interest on balances of £1 or more.
-Interest is calculated each day and paid once a year on the 31st March.
+Interest is calculated each day and paid once a year on the anniversary of opening the account.

 Can TSB change the interest rate?